|

 The 1880 Census

-also show that Viney had 4
+also shows that Viney had 4

 grandchildren living at the family home, too.
 They were